Dr Clare Applegarth from Clifton Beach Medical and Surgical takes a moment to discuss travel medicine.

 Food and Water

-When you’re overseas, remember, always drink bottled, or if this is unavailable bring water to the boil for one minute prior to consuming it and if you choose to have ice in your drinks make sure that this has been made from safe water.
+When you’re overseas, remember, always drink bottled water, or if this is unavailable bring water to the boil for one minute prior to consuming it and if you choose to have ice in your drinks make sure that this has been made from safe water.
 If you’re going to eat street food, make sure you make choices that are still hot and cooked in front of you rather than that which may have been laying around for some time.
 For raw fruit and vegetables be really careful, particularly with salads, as these may have been washed in contaminated water.

 Remote and Long Term Travel